smartsupp/smartsupp-wordpress-plugin/tags/3.6/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart live chat that can rapidly boost your business Live chat suited for your WordPress website.
-Start a personal conversation with your visitors and turn them into happy customers.
+Smart live chat that will help you to generate more sales without spending money on ads.
+Activate chatbot on your website and manage all the conversations from your website and Facebook Messenger in one place.

 == Description ==